9 FAM 504.3

 (3) (U) “Recaptured” Immediate Relative Visa: Immediate relative visas are not subject to numerical limit, and therefore no visa numbers are allocated or used for immediate relative visa issuances.
 Under the terms of the INA as revised by the Immigration Act of 1990, however, each year’s total of immediate relatives must be considered when the Department calculates the family preference numerical limit for the following year.
 Thus, it is important for the Department to know when immediate relative visas are unused by the recipients so that such visas will not be counted in determining the family preference limit.
 Posts are asked to report such “recaptured” immediate relative visas to CA/VO/DO/I in the same manner as recaptured visa numbers; they should be identified as “Recaptured Immediate Relative Visa(s),” and the month and year of visa issuance should be indicated.

 d.
-(U) Significant Factors Affecting Visa Work: Posts should explain by memorandum any significant factors or unusual circumstances that affect the visa operation, such as changes in the volume or characteristics of demand, and must describe the nature and extent of any backlogs, the reasons for this, actions taken by the post to correct known deficiencies, and any other information the Department might find useful or the post believes needs to be amplified.
+(U) Significant Factors Affecting Visa Work: Posts should explain by email any significant factors or unusual circumstances that affect the visa operation, such as changes in the volume or characteristics of demand, and must describe the nature and extent of any backlogs, the reasons for this, actions taken by the post to correct known deficiencies, when the issue is expected to have been corrected by, and any other information the Department might find useful or the post believes needs to be amplified.

 e.
 (U) Annual Report of IV Applicants Subject to Numerical Limitations: The Annual Report of Immigrant Visa Applicants Subject to Numerical Limitations (Report 29 in the automated system) is no longer required unless specifically requested by the Department, in which case instructions will be provided.